go-go-golems/go-go-labs/js/image-cropper-lit/README.md

 1. **ImageCropperApp**: The main component that orchestrates the entire application.
 2. **ImageList**: Displays thumbnails of uploaded images and manages image selection.
 3. **ImageCanvas**: Renders the active image and handles point selection for perspective correction.
-4. **Controls**: Provides buttons for undoing, clearing, and extracting the image.
+4. **Controls**: Provides buttons for undoing, clearing, and downloading the image.
-5. **Previews**: Shows real-time previews of the selected area and the transformed image.
+5. **Previews**: Shows real-time previews of the selected area and the transformed image when the quadrilateral is closed.

 ### Image Upload and Management